 This may mean that you select a different trading style depending on the market gamma levels.
 We think that markets with high positive gamma tend to be mean reverting with a tight trading range.
 Negative gamma markets may feature wide price changes with more of a directional basis.
 Here is an example of what we see as a typical “high gamma” day:

 There are several ways to trade these ranges.
 For instance, if you hold long stock you may want to buy a protective put when the market trades below Volatility Trigger™.
-You may also want to use the “High Gamma Strike” as a place to sell calls.
+You may also want to use the “Call Wall” as a place to sell calls.
 Or you might find success swing trading between significant levels.
 See the “Backtest” page for an idea of how the market reacts at different levels.

 NOTICE: As with any market model, there are no guarantees.
 This site and its authors offer this information for research purposes only.
 Major news, events, sudden shifts in sentiment, etc. could suddenly render these market indicators irrelevant.
 Please mind your risk.